 We need to talk about fraud.
 Or more specifically, why businesses need to implement smarter fraud detection processes.
-Online identity fraud increased by 41% during the pandemic, and is yet to fall back to pre-pandemic levels.

 Business challenges when detecting fraud